Unreal Engine Plugin · UE 5.3+

 Install Collision Commander from your Fab.com library via the Epic Games Launcher.
 Enable it in your project under Edit → Plugins → search "Collision Commander" → Enable → restart the editor.

 A C++ project (or stub module) is required for the plugin to compile.
-Blueprint-only projects are fully supported once this prerequisite is met — the plugin itself adds no C++ requirement to your project code.
+Blueprint-only projects are fully supported once this prerequisite is met.
+The plugin itself adds no C++ requirement to your project code.

 Opening the Panel